umich-hist-399/campus-histories/essays/union.md

 image="images/outside-union.jpg"
 text="It may be one of the most recognizable buildings on campus, but the Michigan Union had a rocky start." %}

+_At the turn of the century, the University of Michigan campus was abuzz with talk of developing a social space to meet with colleagues.
+All of the great schools were getting unions and clubhouses, and it seemed as though Michigan was falling behind.
+Thus, In 1903, the Michigan Union club was formed and members set their minds on building a clubhouse (Bates 1905, 1).

 ## Humble Beginnings

-In 1903, the University of Michigan campus was abuzz with talk of developing a social space for "Michigan Men Everywhere" and the Michigan Union club was formed (Bates 1905, 1).
-Many of the men in the club were looking to other great institutions and the success of their union clubhouses.
-In outlining a plan for the Michigan Union in 1905, the officers looked specifically at the Harvard Union and Dartmouth College Club for inspiration (Bates 1905; 8,14). **Thus, their vision for the Union clubhouse at Michigan was one to rival Ivy League opulence and grandeur.** This vision needed a large amount of both time and money, but the officers were anxious to establish a temporary clubhouse on campus until the grand plans could be carried out.
+While planning the Michigan Union, many of the men in the club were looking to other great institutions and the success of their union clubhouses.
+In outlining a plan for the Michigan Union in 1905, the officers looked specifically at the Harvard Union and Dartmouth College Club for inspiration (Bates 1905; 8,14). **Their vision for the Union clubhouse at Michigan was to rival Ivy League opulence and grandeur.** This vision needed a large amount of both time and money, but the officers were anxious to establish a temporary clubhouse on campus until the grand plans could be carried out.

 {% include figure.html class="img-center" width="100%" caption="The Thomas Cooley residence before renovations." src="/images/cooley-union.jpg" %}